Sk3W3d/Sk3W3d.github.io/_posts/2022-12-23-courses-taken.md

 Basic contents: Multivariable Calculus and Linear Algebra

 Acceptable course.
 Another math course for non-Math students.
 Because of the limited lecture hours, the course is not comprehensive enough.
-But if you are willing to read textbooks yourself, it can be regarded as a course to substitute MATH2101 and MATH2211.
+But if you are willing to read textbooks yourself to learn the remaining topics not covered by the course, it can be regarded as a course to substitute MATH2101 and MATH2211.

 #### STAT2601 Probability & Statistics I
 2022 Fall; Dr. Wat K.P.

-Basic contents: Probability
+Basic contents: Probability theory

 Outstanding course.
 Take it if you have a relatively not intensive semester.
 Not necessarily need to be good at math.